Monisha-RK10/InProg/README.md

 Speed: 1.2ms preprocess, 43.4ms inference, 0.8ms postprocess

 The first frame had more objects (4 cars, 4 bikes) —> hence higher inference time.
 The second had fewer objects —> so inference dropped to ~43 ms.

-These are normal variations and the inference speed looks reasonable for a GPU pipeline in real-time.

 Since the camera is mounted at ~1.2–1.6m height (typical for KITTI), this means the ground point will project to Y ≈ 0.5–0.8 meters in the 3D frame (a bit under the camera).